willyg302/clip.py/docs/parameters.md

 Had we not set `hidden=True`, we would have had to write `def f(version)`, which doesn't make much sense.
 As you can see, `hidden` is especially useful for such things as version flags.

+### `inherit_only=False`

+Mark this parameter as only inheritable, meaning it is hidden to the owning command.
+See the [Inheriting Parameters](inheriting-parameters.md) section for more information on this attribute.

 ### `help=None`

 Help text for this parameter.
 For example: